airswap/airswap-about/technology/glossary.md

 2. Client queries the Registry for URLs by token.
 3. Client sends each Server a web request to swap two tokens.
 4. Each Server responds with a signed order including price.
-5. Client sends the best signed order to Swap for execution.
+5. Client sends the best order to the Swap contract.

 <img src="../images/rfq-diagram.png" />